Gabriel2392/ErosFlashTool/README.md

 ## Supported Devices

-Eros works with Samsung devices that use the Odin3 protocol, and also supports devices with real A/B partitions (currently A55, S25 or newer).
+Eros works with Samsung devices that use the Odin3 protocol, and also supports devices with real A/B partitions (currently A36, A55, S25 and newer).

 ## Support
 Telegram Channel: https://t.me/ErosMobileTool